Citizen building: What’s the best way to help students soar in a democracy?

 The debate in Boston over how to support younger students comes as elite exam high schools on both coasts are rethinking their reliance on grades and test scores in admissions decisions.
 Some schools have changed their entrance criteria, aiming to expand access to more Black and Latino students.
 But those schools have faced pushback – and lawsuits – from some parents and alumni, who say the changes discriminate against Asian Americans and undermine the notion of merit.

 And Boston is not the only city wrestling with what to do about gifted education in the early grades.
-In New York City last year, outgoing major Bill de Blasio announced a plan to phase out gifted education for elementary schoolers in favor of “accelerated” learning for all students.
+In New York City last year, outgoing mayor Bill de Blasio announced a plan to phase out gifted education for elementary schoolers in favor of “accelerated” learning for all students.
 His successor, Eric Adams, opted to expand the gifted and talented program instead.

 When gifted classrooms and schools were created in the late 1800s, they were seen as a way to ensure that the nation’s most promising students reached their full potential.
 Subsequent studies have found that for some students, the programs have done just that.